rolehippie/telegraf/README.md

 ### telegraf_omit_hostname

-If set to True, do no set the host tag in the telegraf agent
+If set to true, do no set the host tag in the telegraf agent

 #### Default value